Axway/api-builder-docs/content/en/docs/how_to/deploy_an_api_builder_application_to_amplify_runtime_services.md

 axway acs publish myproject --delete_oldest --force --image demo-image --app_version 0.1
 ```

-{{% alert title="Important" color="primary" %}}It can take up to 10 minutes for your project to be deployed and your service to be accessible.
+{{% alert title="Note" color="primary" %}}It can take up to 10 minutes for your project to be deployed and your service to be accessible.
 You should [Check publish status](#check-publish-status) before trying to access your service in the cloud.{{% /alert %}}

 Once the image is written, note the URL, as you will use it to test your API, for example: